ArcX-world/ArcX-world/README.md

-# Submission to 2023 Solana HyperDrive
+# Submission to 2024 Solana Arcx-world

 Sync Studios has a highly experienced Mobile Gaming Team with over a Billion Career Downloads.
 We have built a simple solution that turns web2 player mobile player accounts in games into a tradable asset class.